 Many melasma creams need to be discontinued in pregnancy and breastfeeding because of possible risks to the developing fetus and newborn.
 You may use cosmetics to temporarily conceal the skin discoloration.

 In some cases, if treatments are too harsh or abrasive, melasma can worsen.
 It will be wise to check the product’s ingredients or ask your doctor if it is alright for you to use it.
 Prioritize your safety, moms!

 Prevention tips for Melasma

 Women who have a family history of melasma must take extra precautions.
 The most important way to prevent the onset of melasma and premature aging is to avoid the sun.
-If exposure to sunlight cannot be avoided, then hats, sunglasses, and sunblock with physical blockers should be worn.
+If exposure to sunlight cannot be avoided hats, sunglasses, and sunblock should be worn.

 Time to take out those fashion gears and beat the heat, moms!